NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

     main(args)
 ```

 To investigate the scaling, we compute the reflection coefficient for a range of taper lengths chosen on a logarithmic scale (i.e., 1, 2, 4, ..., 64).
 The results are shown below in blue.
 For reference, a quadratic scaling is shown in black.
-The reflection coefficient of the linear waveguide taper decreases quadratically with the taper length, consistent with analytical results.
+Consistent with analytical results, the reflection coefficient of the linear waveguide taper decreases quadratically with the taper length.

 <center>
 ![](../images/refl_coeff_vs_taper_length.png)